opencv/opencv/doc/js_tutorials/js_video/js_lucas_kanade/js_lucas_kanade.markdown

 the pyramid, small motions are removed and large motions becomes small motions.
 So applying Lucas-Kanade there, we get optical flow along with the scale.

-Lucas-Kanade Optical Flow in OpenCV
+Lucas-Kanade Optical Flow in OpenCV.js
 -----------------------------------

-OpenCV provides all these in a single function, **cv.calcOpticalFlowPyrLK()**.
+OpenCV.js provides all these in a single function, **cv.calcOpticalFlowPyrLK()**.
 Here, we create a simple application which tracks some points in a video.
 To decide the points, we use **cv.goodFeaturesToTrack()**.
 We take the first frame, detect some Shi-Tomasi corner points in it, then we iteratively track those points using Lucas-Kanade optical flow.
 For the function